syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-headers-and-footers.md

 ### Add Footer to Master and Layout slides

 Essential Presentation library facilitates adding Footers to both master and layout slides of the PowerPoint Presentation.
+If you want to use a different format for the Footers, then a great way to apply the format to all the slides (existing and new slides) is using the Slide Master and Slide layout.
+Under Slide Master and Slide layout, you can control the styles for footer options and this way you can apply different styles to the slides, or re-locate the Footer shape to any other position based on your requirement

 The following code example demonstrates how to add a Footers to the master and layout slides of the presentation.